cbeauhilton/beauhilton.com/site/posts/yt-dlp.md

 yt-dlp accepts a config file,
-usually placed at `~/.config/yt-dlp/config`, so you don't have to have a super long string of flags and options in your shell command to yt-dlp
+usually placed at `~/.config/yt-dlp/config`, so you don't have to have a long string of flags and options in your shell command to yt-dlp
 (you can override your config file with shell options, so it's reasonable to set your defaults to your most common use